 - In a large mixing bowl, whisk the cake flour, baking powder, baking soda, and salt together until well combined.
 Set aside.

 - In a large bowl or measuring cup, whisk the buttermilk, oil, and vanilla extract together until well combined.
 Set aside.

 - In a separate mixing bowl, whisk the cocoa powder and water together until well combined and no lumps remain.
 Set aside to cool.

-- In the bowl of a stand mixer fitted with the paddle attachment or in a large mixing bowl using a handheld mixer, beat the butter until smooth.
+- In the bowl of a stand mixer fitted with the paddle attachment or in a large mixing bowl using a handheld mixer, beat the butter on low speed until smooth, then slowly mix in the granulated sugar.

-- With the mixer on low speed, gradually add the granulated sugar.
-Once all of the sugar is added, increase the speed to medium and continue mixing for another 4 to 5 minutes or until the mixture is light and fluffy.
+- Once all of the sugar is added, increase to medium speed and continue mixing for another 4 to 5 minutes or until the mixture is light and fluffy.

 - Mix in the eggs, one at a time, making sure to stop and scrape around the bottom and sides of the bowl after each egg.